 How much is it?
 Activities cost between R50 and R280 per person depending on age and type of activity.
 Make sure you book online as most branches are cash-free zones.

 Where is it?
 Huddle Park (Linksfield), James and Ethel Gray Park (Melrose), the Big Red Barn (Pretoria), Rosemary Hill (Pretoria East), Musaiek (Pretoria North).

 City Sightseeing Johannesburg

 How much of the city have your kids actually seen?
 We don’t mean all the fun places, their friend’s house down the road or the mall.
-We mean all the significant and historic parts of the city including Nelson Mandela Bridge, Constitution Hill, the Apartheid Museum, the Johannesburg Zoo and SAB World of Beer (no beer for the kids of course!).
-City Sightseeing Johannesburg is all about experiencing the city and 20 of Joburg’s leading attraction from a big, red, double-decker bus.
+We mean all the significant and historic parts of the city, including Nelson Mandela Bridge, Constitution Hill, the Apartheid Museum, the Johannesburg Zoo and SAB World of Beer (no beer for the kids of course!).
+City Sightseeing Johannesburg is all about experiencing the city and 20 of Joburg’s leading attraction from the comfort of a big, red, double-decker bus.
 Fun for the whole family!

 How much is it?
 A one-day ticket is R110 per child and R200 per adult.
 A two-day ticket is R220 per child and R300 per adult (prices exclude entrance fee to local attractions).

 Where is it?
 The tour starts from The Zone @ Rosebank

 Who doesn’t love animals?
 And lucky for us, we don’t need to drive too far to experience what South Africa is well known for — its wildlife!
 The Lion & Safari Park in Harties offers loads of outdoor activities for a fun day out for all ages.
 No need to travel all the way to Mpumalanga or the Kruger!
 Take your pick from interaction and walking experiences, guided tours, self-drive safaris or you can even feed a giraffe!
 After all that excitement, relax and grab a bite to eat at the Bull ‘n Buck Grill.